-The Group has yet to determine the likely impact of these new standards.
+The Group has yet to determine the likely impact of these new standards and amendments to standards.

-35. Determination of fair values
+34. Determination of fair values

 A number of the Group's accounting policies and disclosures require the determination of fair value, for both financial and non-financial assets and liabilities.
 Fair values have been determined for measurement and / or disclosure purposes based on the following methods.
 Where applicable, further information about the assumptions made in determining fair values is disclosed in the notes specific to that asset or liability.